abbasabdallah13/mariage/README.md

 - Need to find a way to hash the password
 - Clean up the dependencies (i.e. tailwind, postcss etc.)
 - Sort out convention
+- we have an issue with the questions , if answer is no it should not bring to next question

 ## In Progress